 How Slow Feeders Work

 Whether you use sport or fish net, or metal wire mesh, your first priority in designing your own slow feeder is safety.
 Any materials you use must have spaces that heads or hooves cannot go through.
 Netting should not touch the ground where a horse wearing shoes could hook the back of the shoe through the net or mesh.
 I don't like horses turned out with halters, but if they must be, watch the snaps or buckles don't get caught in the net or mesh.
-I've went out to check my horses one time to find our pony standing in the middle of our metal bale feeder, so be sure that any boxes you build have high enough sides that a horse won't simply step into it.
+Horses do climb into bale feeders, so be sure that any boxes you build have high enough sides that a horse won't simply step into it.

 Make sure you haven't left any sharp edges on bins or boxes and there are no projecting sharp posts.
-Don't use spring clips or carabiner snaps that a horse could push its halter against and get caught up (or catch an ear or eyelid).
+Don't use spring clips or carabiner snaps that a horse could push its halter against and get caught (or catch an ear or eyelid).
 Make sure you repair any rips promptly, so that horses don't push through them and get their heads caught.
-My horse is genius at finding gaps to 'cheat' through, so be sure to check your nets frequently.
+Some horses are genius at finding gaps to 'cheat' through, so be sure to check your nets frequently.

 Here are some examples of slow feeder designs: